Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 1. Go to the CLion website<br/>
-  Redirect to the [JetBrains CLion homepage by clicking here](https://www.jetbrains.com/clion/).<br/>
+  Redirect to the [JetBrains CLion homepage by clicking here](https://www.jetbrains.com/clion/).
 Click on the ``Download`` button displayed on the top right to go to the download page.
   ![CLion HomePage](https://cdn.discordapp.com/attachments/498622698050813962/695025139766525952/unknown.png "HomePage")
 <br/>

 2. Download the Setup<br.>
   Click on the ``Download`` button on the middle of the screen.<br/>
   On the right side of that button, you have an option to download a _.exe_ or a _.zip_ file.
-For the sake of simplicity and these instructions, you will be using the _.exe_ to install CLion.<br/>
+For the sake of simplicity and these instructions, you will be using the _.exe_ to install CLion.
   ![CLion DownloadPage](https://cdn.discordapp.com/attachments/498622698050813962/695026972195028992/unknown.png "DownloadPage")
 <br/>